GregReddick/ComTestLibrary/README.md

 	};
 }
 ```
 The first uuid must match the GUID provided for library in the AssemblyInfo
 file.
-The second uuid must match the one in the interface file.
+The second uuid must match the one for the interface.
 The third
-must match the one in the class file.
+must match the one for the class.

-The critical part of the file is the description of the methods.
+The critical part of the file is the description of the method.
 This must be
-the COM equivalent description of the methods.
+the COM equivalent for the method in the class.
 For example, strings in C#
 must be listed as the BSTR data type for COM.
 The method must return a
 HRESULT.
 A parameter is the actual return value.
 Each method must have a
 unique id number.

 This file is compiled by the MIDL compiler.
 The MIDL compiler calls the CL